 Primary or general healthcare for adults includes preventive health examinations and basic health prevention and treatment.
 It is carried out by general or family physicians, dentists, occupational physicians, and gynaecologists who work on primary level in community healthcare centres, as private physicians with concession, and some gynaecologists in the framework of hospitals.
-There is no referral needed for visiting a physician on primary level of health care, however you do need to make an appointment in advance.
+There is no referral needed for visiting a primary level healthcare physician, however you do need to make an appointment in advance.

 Some private physicians in Slovenia have a concession.
-It means that their services are partially covered by your compulsory health insurance, or covered in whole if you have complementary health insurance.
+This means that their services are partially covered by your compulsory health insurance or covered in whole if you have complementary health insurance.
 In case private physician does not have a concession, their services are completely self-funding.